-The Best Cordless Stick Vacuums, Tested by HGTV Editors
+The 10 Best Cordless Stick Vacuums of 2023, Tested by HGTV Editors

-If it's time to cut the cord with your outdated vacuum or add a supplemental vacuum for quick daily maintenance to your cleaning closet, upgrade to one of these lightweight, versatile cordless vacuums that we've tried and loved.
+If it's time to cut the cord on your outdated vacuum or add a supplemental vacuum for quick pickups to your cleaning closet, upgrade to one of these versatile cordless vacuums that we've tried and loved.

-- Best Overall: Dyson V8 Animal Cordless Stick Vacuum
+- Best Overall: Dyson V15 Detect Cordless Vacuum

-- Runner-Up: Tineco Pure One S11 Smart Cordless Stick Vacuum
+- Best Budget: Tineco Pure One S11 Smart Cordless Stick Vacuum

 - Best Lightweight: Shark WANDVAC System Cordless Stick Vacuum